sezanzeb/input-remapper/readme/usage.md

 The mapping will be triggered as soon as all the recorded inputs are pressed.

-If you use an axis an input you can modify the threshold at which the mapping is activated in the `Advanced Input Configuration`.
+If you use an axis an input you can modify the threshold at which the mapping is activated in the advanced input configuration, which can be opened by clicking on the `Advanced` button.

 A mapping with an input combination is only injected once all combination keys are pressed.
 This means all the input keys you press before the combination is complete will be injected unmodified.
 In some cases this can be desirable, in others not.
-In the `Advanced Input Configuration` is the `Release Input` toggle.
+In the advanced input configuration there is the `Release Input` toggle.
 This will release all inputs which are part of the combination before the mapping is injected.
 Consider a mapping `Shift+1 -> a` this will inject a lowercase `a` if the toggle is on and an uppercase `A` if it is off.
 The exact behaviour if the toggle is off